aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 cd notebook_tutorial
 ```

-## Step 4: Fetch the notebook from github
+## Step 4: Fetch the notebook from GitHub

 Run the following command to fetch the notebook into the current directory: